rki-mf1/omnifluss/docs/adr/005_INV_filteringSamplesWithoutReads.md

 The solution for this problem was to explicitly check if a file has a byte-size of zero and only if it has not, to allow it for the checks described previously.

 ## Decision
-We implemented a filtering function that is able to filter out empty FastQ files, using an approach with prefiltering based on size and the final decision based on number of lines.
+We implemented a filtering function that is able to filter out empty FastQ files, using an approach with prefiltering based on the file size and the final decision based on number of lines.
 We made sure that edgecases (stub-test) are covered and verified the correctness of the function by successfully rerunning samples that caused the errors in the first place.

 ## Status